bennypc/biztix-docs/biztix-docs/src/app/docs/documentation-guide/page.md

 ## Custom Classes

-Some documentation websites support custom classes for elements.
+There are some custom classes for elements.
 These are often used to apply specific styles.

 ### Lead Paragraph